 In the California Academy of Sciences‘ largest expedition in history, the 2011 Philippine Biodiversity Expedition research team has discovered at least 300 new species of terrestial and marine life forms.
-According to the Academy’s website, the research team found “dozens of new insects and spiders, deep-sea armored corals, ornate sea pens, bizarre new sea urchins and sea stars, a shrimp-eating swell shark, and over 50 colorful new sea slugs.”
+The research team found “dozens of new insects and spiders, deep-sea armored corals, ornate sea pens, bizarre new sea urchins and sea stars, a shrimp-eating swell shark, and over 50 colorful new sea slugs”.

 The shrimp-eating swell shark ”can inflate its stomach with water to bulk up and scare off other predators” and some of these species of snake eel, Myrichthys, “mimic highly venomous sea snakes,” according to Stephanie Stone, the Academy’s Director of Communications.